-- This knowledge is strategically shared via a curated mix of classroom and online learning, with focused practice drills that support system-wide clinical learning and care.
+- New knowledge is strategically shared via a curated mix of classroom and online learning, with focused practice drills that support system-wide clinical learning and care.

 - Patients know their clinicians are regularly trained to bring the most up-to-date advancements in science and care delivery directly to the bedside.